Rehearsal Venue / Times

 Wednesdays, 10.15-12.30 at United Reform Church, Eden Street, Kingston KT1 1HZ

 The orchestra welcome new members and, despite its name, is keen to recruit younger amateur musicians.
-There are currently vacancies for violin, viola and basses.
+There are currently vacancies for violins.

 Lamorbey String Orchestra (Sidcup)

-Last Tuesday in the month - 10:30am.
-Hurst Community Centre, Sidcup
+Last Tuesday in every month at 10.15AM at Hurst Community Centre, Sidcup

 Intermediate Orchestra (c.grade 4/5) Weds 7-9 pm St Cyprian's Church ,Glentworth Street, NW1 6AX; Main Orchestra (c.grade 5/6+) Thurs 7-9 pm St Pancras Church Hall, Lancing Street, NW1 1NA.